 The proposed bill, General Assembly Committee Bill No. 292, aims to amend Section 13a-119 of the general statutes by requiring the Commissioner of Transportation to obtain approval from both the municipality and any abutting property owner before erecting a permanent sign on a municipal highway.
-The bill introduces new legal language that specifies the need for the approval of the selectmen or legislative body of the town where the highway is located, as well as the consent of the property owner adjacent to the area where the sign will be placed.
+The bill introduces new language that specifies the need for the commissioner to secure the consent of the selectmen or legislative body of the town where the highway is located, as well as the consent of the owner of the real property adjacent to the area where the sign is to be placed.
 This change is intended to ensure that local stakeholders have a say in the placement of signage that may affect their properties and the surrounding community.

 Statutes affected: